 Conferences are a big investment of time and money, and if you’re going to a conference without a plan, you’re probably going to waste your time and money.

-Here are 8 conference tips to gain the most from your next event.
-Let me know which one is your favorite in the comments below, or on social media!
+Here are 8 conference tips to gain the most from your next event—whether virtual, in-person, or hybrid.

 1. Set goals